top of page

 Project TIDE (Teen Interviews about Diversity Experiences)

 We completed 20 qualitative interviews with adolescents.
 We then developed a qualitative coding system in collaboration with Pitt’s University Center for Social & Urban Research (UCSUR), and qualitative analyses are now underway.
-Data collection for the quantitative component of the study is ongoing, and we will begin quantitative data analyses once participants have completed their follow-up waves in the overarching treatment outcome study.
-This study is partially funded by a grant from the Clinical and Translational Science Institute (CTSI).
+This study was partially funded by a grant from the Clinical and Translational Science Institute (CTSI).

 An example of our in-preparation work: